Seventh Generation Inc.: 1991–2000

 Newman left Seventh Generation in 1992 to start Magic Hat Brewing Company.
 Seventh Generation went public the next year on 8 November, raising $7 million.

 In 1994, Seventh Generation entered the mass retail market with three products: dishwasher detergent, non-chlorine bleach, and liquid laundry detergent.
 And in 1995, the company's mail-order catalog business sold to Gaiam, Inc. and Seventh Generation began focusing solely on its wholesale products business.

 2001–2021

 Hollender stepped aside as CEO in 2009, and former PepsiCo division president Chuck Maniscalco joined the company and took over the role.
 John Replogle took over as president and CEO in February 2011.
 Joey Bergstein was named CEO in 2017 after Replogle became chairman of the Seventh Generation Social Mission Board.

 In September 2016, Unilever Plc. purchased Seventh Generation for an estimated $700 million.
 In July 2021, Alison Whritenour became Seventh Generation's first female CEO.

+2022–2026

+Seventh Generation was questioned for its funding of a curriculum by four groups recognized as Abenaki tribes by Vermont.
+They did not respond to inquiries by Vermont Public or the Odanak and Wôlinak First Nations.